awsdocs/amazon-rekognition-developer-guide/doc_source/images.md

 # Working with Images<a name="images"></a>

-This section covers the types of detection and recognition that Amazon Rekognition Image can perform on images\.
+This section covers the types of analysis that Amazon Rekognition Image can perform on images\.
 + Label detection
 + Face detection and comparison
 + Celebrity recognition